Main languages: Uzbek, Russian, Tajik, Kazakh, Tatar

 During perestroika, Uzbekistan was a scene of serious inter-ethnic violence.
 In 1989 bloody clashes occurred between Uzbeks and Meskhetian Turks in the Ferghana valley, and further interethnic tensions arose when fighting broke out between Kyrgyz and Uzbek populations of the Osh Oblast (Kyrgyzstan) in 1990.
 Border crossings were sealed to prevent up to 15,000 armed Uzbeks joining their co-nationals in Kyrgyzstan to retaliate.
 A state of emergency was declared in the Andijan oblast, bordering Osh in Kyrgyzstan.

 Uzbekistan declared independence on 31 August 1991.
 Islam Karimov, a former first secretary of the Uzbekistan Communist Party, was elected President.
 Russian-speaking minorities supported Karimov, seeing him as capable of restraining the nationalist opposition.
 However, Karimov’s rule became increasingly authoritarian.
 Minorities left Uzbekistan in very large numbers, partly as a consequence of the repressive regime of President Islam Karimov, but also because of the limited opportunities for minorities often linked to discriminatory practices by authorities in favour of the Uzbek majority.
 It is thought that throughout the 1990s between 85,000 and 150,000 people left Uzbekistan every year, almost entirely minorities: as a result, out of perhaps 600,000 Germans living in Uzbekistan, perhaps more than 95 per cent have emigrated.
 By some estimates, almost a million of the Russian-speaking minority had left the country by 2006.
-Part of these migratory trends are also connected to Russia’s relative economic prosperity and accessibility continuing to be a powerful magnet for many workers from Uzbekistan.
+Part of these migratory trends were also connected to Russia’s relative economic prosperity and accessibility continuing to be a powerful magnet for many workers from Uzbekistan.

 The repressive regime took a particularly bloody turn in 2005 during and following the Andijan massacre.
 Hundreds of unarmed people protesting in the eastern city of Andijan, perhaps as many as 750, were killed on 13 May 2005 by Uzbek government forces.
 The protest started when a group of armed people freed a group of 23 local businessmen accused of Islamic extremism and took officials hostage in the local government building.
 The protest then grew into a rally of thousands of mostly unarmed people who voiced their anger against government corruption, repression and growing poverty in the region.
 The massacre led to widespread condemnations – including European Union sanctions in 2005 – though these still seem surprisingly muted given the massive numbers of unarmed civilians, including women and children, who were killed by security forces.